Jack Massey (footballer): YMCA

 In August 1919 he returned to Australia.
 Winning the Dallen prize as dux of the YMCA's training school, he was appointed assistant general secretary of its Melbourne branch.

 In February 1920 Massey was named general secretary of the YMCA in South Australia, but before taking up this position he funded his own travel to North America for further study.
 Once settled in Adelaide, he rebuilt and extended an organisation neglected during the war and expanded its activities, establishing himself as an effective speaker and organiser and a well-loved 'chief'.
 He conducted difficult negotiations to buy the association's building, undertook fund-raising, promoted staff training and superannuation and a staff journal, and played cricket and football for the 'Y'.
 He travelled extensively to YMCA centres and conferences, touring overseas in 1925-26 (when he was an Australian delegate to the first conference of the Institute of Pacific Relations at Honolulu, Hawaii) and in 1936 to Japan, India and North Africa.
 He was YMCA General Secretary in South Australia from 1920 to 1938.
 During that time he spent some time as chair of the SA Amateur Football Association bringing in positive changes to that organisation and football in Australia.

 In 1925 he spent time as a Staff Member of the YMCA in the United States.
 In 1939 he moved to England and served as Executive Secretary of the National YMCAs of England returning to Australia in 1944 as National General Secretary of the YMCA of Australia a post he held for many years.

 He had a long and distinguished career as a YMCA Secretary (CEO) and established many YMCA's across the country to deliver community services.
 In 1962 he was appointed as an Officer of the Order of the British Empire for is services to migrants.

+Literary Society

+He was an active supporter of the YMCA literary society and president of the Literary Societies' Union of South Australia in 1932.